 Occurrence reporting in the UK is governed by Commission Regulation (EU) No 139/2014 as detailed in ADR.OR.C.030.
-This regulation is supported by UK Reg (EU) No 139/2014 (the UK Aerodromes Regulation), AMC1.ADR.OR.C030.
+This regulation is supported by UK Reg (EU) No 139/2014 (the UK Aerodromes Regulation), AMC1.ADR.OR.C.030.

-POJL utilises the Ideagen Q-Pulse system to manage the 'lifecycle' of an occurrence report from the initial notification, through the investigation process, to final closure.
+POJL utilises the Ideagen Quality Management system (IQM) to manage the 'lifecycle' of an occurrence report from the initial notification, through the investigation process, to the final closure.
 All POJL staff have an individual access to Q-Pulse.
-Business Partners and third parties are also encouraged to report into the POJL Q-Pulse system.
-Some have direct access or if not, this can be done by submitting details of the occurrence to the Customer Relations desk in the main terminal who will enter the details into Q-Pulse on the reporter's behalf or via an email to the ASM.
+Business Partners and third parties are encouraged to report any occurrences to the POJL by using the Safety Reporting Form or emailing AviationSafety@ports.je so that the details can be entered into IQM on the reporter's behalf.